 Connecting ESGM2.CN.1 Connect music to the other fine arts and disciplines outside the arts. b.
 Describe connections between music and disciplines outside the fine arts.
-GSE: Fine Arts: Visual Arts (2017) Creating Grade 2 VA2.CR.1 Engage in the creative process to generate and visualize ideas by using subject matter and symbols to communicate meaning. a.
-Generate individual and group ideas in response to visual images and personal experiences. b.
-Produce visual images in response to open-ended prompts, themes, and narratives. c.
-Produce multiple prototypes in the planning stages for a work of art (e.g. sketches, 3D models).
-VA2.CR.2 Create works of art based on selected themes. a.
-Create works of art to express individual ideas, thoughts, and feelings from memory, imagination, and observation. b.
-Create works of art emphasizing multiple elements of art and/or principles of design.
-VA2.CR.3 Understand and apply media, techniques, and processes of two-dimensional art. - a.
+Georgia State Standards: GSE: Fine Arts: Visual Arts (2017) Creating (Grade 2) - VA2.CR.1 Engage in the creative process to generate and visualize ideas by using subject matter and symbols to communicate meaning. - a.
+Generate individual and group ideas in response to visual images and personal experiences. - b.
+Produce visual images in response to open-ended prompts, themes, and narratives. - c.
+Produce multiple prototypes in the planning stages for a work of art (e.g. sketches, 3D models). - VA2.CR.2 Create works of art based on selected themes. - a.
+Create works of art to express individual ideas, thoughts, and feelings from memory, imagination, and observation. - b.
+Create works of art emphasizing multiple elements of art and/or principles of design. - VA2.CR.3 Understand and apply media, techniques, and processes of two-dimensional art. - a.
 Create drawings and paintings with a variety of media. - b.
 Experiment with printmaking techniques (e.g. mono-prints, relief prints). - c.
 Create art using basic spatial concepts (e.g. overlapping, horizon line, size). - d.
-Explore basic color theory (e.g. tertiary colors, values, color scheme).
-VA2.CR.5 Demonstrate an understanding of the safe and appropriate use of materials, tools, and equipment for a variety of artistic processes.
-VA2.CR.5 Demonstrate an understanding of the safe and appropriate use of materials, tools, and equipment for a variety of artistic processes.
-Presenting Grade 2 VA2.PR.1 Participate in appropriate exhibition(s) of works of art to develop identity of self as artist. a.
-Sign a finished work of art.
+Explore basic color theory (e.g. tertiary colors, values, color scheme). - VA2.CR.5 Demonstrate an understanding of the safe and appropriate use of materials, tools, and equipment for a variety of artistic processes. - VA2.CR.5 Demonstrate an understanding of the safe and appropriate use of materials, tools, and equipment for a variety of artistic processes.
+Presenting (Grade 2) - VA2.PR.1 Participate in appropriate exhibition(s) of works of art to develop identity of self as artist. - a.
+Sign a finished work of art. - b.
+Create a title for a work of art.